Use the hyperlinks below to direct you to the questions and answers:

-The NFIB aims to send you an update in writing around 28 working days after you have made your fraud report, to advise you what action has been taken on your report, for example if it has been sent to a police force for investigation.
+The NFIB will send you a report in writing or via email after you have made your fraud report, to advise you what action has been taken, for example if it has been sent to a police force for investigation. (updated 10th Oct 2017).

 Action Fraud and the NFIB take the security of data extremely seriously and unless you are the victim or can be verified as acting on behalf of a victim, it will not be possible to enter into correspondence with you.